Principal Investigator(s): Brian J. Enquist, Richard Condit, Robert K. Peet, Brad Boyle and Steven Dolins

 Ecosystems change naturally as well as due to human intervention.
 Species ranges expand and contract, and some species become extinct.
 Sometimes these changes fundamentally impact the diversity and function of local communities.
 Documenting large shifts in species' abundance and ranges requires data from entire biogeographic provinces.
 Most datasets; however, originate from individual researchers and cover local scales.
 These efforts represent only a small part of the full evidence which could be brought to bear upon any given research question.
 If we could combine the millions of vegetation plots, botanical inventories, and specimens collected since the birth of plant ecology in the late 1800s, we would have an enormous baseline database for addressing questions on plant diversity and distributions that have not been addressed before.

-This Working Group will bring together:
+This Working Group brought together: